lunayuehuang/OpenAI/README.md

 click ```Create```

-Fill out the options as shown in the image below
+Fill out the options as shown in the image below (note: the "Free F0" may not be available; if so, please choose the Standard S0 pricing tier)

  <img src="./images/DocumentIntellegente_2.png" style="height: 90%; width: 90%;"/>

 Keep other options as default, and click ```create```

-To use this service, you will need end point and key of the API you created, here is how to find it: Navigate to your resources group main page, and in the list of the resource you created, find the Document Intelligence service you just created, click it, and find the API and Key information in Resource Management/keys and Endpoint
+To use this service, you will need the endpoint and key of the resource you created; here is how to find it: Navigate to your resource group main page, and in the list of the resource you created, find the Document Intelligence service you just created; select it, and find the API and Key information in Resource Management/keys and Endpoint

 <img src="./images/DocumentIntellegente_3.png" style="height: 90%; width: 90%;"/>